-2.1 Recent Pronouncements
+2.3 Recent Pronouncements

 Ministry of Corporate Affairs ("MCA") notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-On 23 March, 2022, MCA amended the Companies (Indian Accounting Standards) Amendment Rules, 2022, applicable from 01 April, 2022, as below:
+There is no such notification which would have been applicable from 1st April 2024.